 Roulette has fascinated players for centuries.
 Unlike online casino games of pure luck, roulette offers a realistic chance for smart and disciplined players to cut house odds and increase their bankroll.
 We have pulled together the best roulette strategy to win big.
-We provide detailed guidance, diagrams, and tips to increase you enjoyment and success in this classic game.
+We provide detailed guidance, diagrams, and tips to increase your enjoyment and success in this classic game.

 - Choose casino bonuses wisely.
 You need to work with reputable casinos.
-The key thing is to check is how much roulette contributes to wagering requirements for withdrawal of bonus money.
+The key thing is to check is how much roulette contributes to wagering requirements for the withdrawal of bonus money.
 Avoid casinos that do not credit roulette to the requirement.
 If you can find a recommended casino where roulette contributes 20-25% or up, grab it.
 Check out our Choosing a roulette bonus page for details.

 - Play European Roulette, not American Roulette.
 The former has only one house pocket, while the latter has two.
 All other factors being equal, the odds of winning are much better on a European (or French) wheel.
-All the casinos we recommend offer European flavors.
+All the casinos we recommend offer European flavours.

 Manage Your Money